On The Third Path in Sports

 Now we have to divide them up among the colleges.
 The division one schools, of course.
 Schools must field teams in at least seven sports for men and seven for women or six for men and eight for women, with at least two team sports for each gender.
 Teams that include both men and women are counted as men’s sports for the purposes of sponsorship counting.
 Division I schools must meet minimum financial aid awards for their athletics program, and there are maximum financial aid awards for each sport that a Division I school cannot exceed.

-So, this is tans, and since we divide by gender, that will mean *three teams* for trans folks.
+So, this is trans, and since we divide by gender, that will mean *three teams* for trans folks.
 Men, Women, and Enby.
 Oh yeah, we gotta do that or we twist and threatened the standing of other single gender sports.
 You think we are going to successfully put all the TGD folks in one bucket and get “fairness”?

 No, it will be three teams.
 Maybe one coach for all of them in a given sport, but still three teams.
 Three sets of equipment, three sets of scholarships, three sets of — well, if you don’t get the picture yet I feel something for you and resembles pity because this whole thing is pure fucking bullshit but we are going with it.